Yvahra/honeypot-ctf/files/CTF Privacy Policy.md

 Where international data processors are used, all appropriate technical and legal safeguards are in place to ensure that you receive the same level of protection as within the EEA.

 Once We have received your information, We will use strict procedures and security features to try to prevent unauthorized access.
+Any personal information collected will be deleted as soon as possible.
-We will retain personal information for as long as necessary or permitted in light of the purpose(s) for which it was collected and in accordance with applicable law.
+Non-personal data will be kept as long as necessary or permitted in light of the purpose(s) for which it was collected and in accordance with applicable law.

 ## Data Analysis